mynodebtc/mynode_docs/docs/troubleshooting/stuck-copying-files.md

 + [UGREEN External Hard Drive Enclosure](https://amzn.to/3b2gowf)

-Once updating your drive connection, it is recommended to reset the blockchain to restart IBD to avoid any issues with previously corrupted data.
+After updating your drive connection, it is recommended to reset the blockchain to restart IBD to avoid any issues with previously corrupted data.